dbt-labs/docs.getdbt.com/website/docs/docs/deploy/source-freshness.md

 <Lightbox src="/img/docs/dbt-cloud/select-source-freshness.png" title="Selecting source freshness"/>

 To enable source freshness snapshots, firstly make sure to configure your sources to [snapshot freshness information](/docs/build/sources#snapshotting-source-data-freshness).
 You can add source freshness to the list of commands in the job run steps or enable the checkbox.
-However, expect different outcomes when you configure a job using the checbkox, compared to when you add the command to the run steps.
+However, expect different outcomes when you configure a job using the checkbox, compared to when you add the command to the run steps.

 Review the following options and outcomes: